The History of Heidelberg

 Foundation of the Max Planck Institute for Astronomy (MPIA)

 The Max Planck Institute for Astronomy (MPIA) is founded as the fourth Max Planck Institute in Heidelberg.
-The three other research centers are the Max Planck Institute for Astronomy, the Max Planck Institute for Nuclear Physics, and the Max Planck Institute for Foreign and International Law.
+The three other research centers are the Max Planck Institute for Medical Research, the Max Planck Institute for Nuclear Physics, and the Max Planck Institute for Foreign and International Law.
 They conduct basic research in the service of the general public.

 Opening of the European Molecular Biology Laboratory (EMBL)